Multimodality Helps Few-shot 3D Point Cloud Semantic Segmentation: Additional Implementation Details

 For datasets like ScanNet~\citep{dai2017scannet}, which provide 2D images and camera matrices, direct feature alignment is feasible.
 For datasets without 2D images, such as S3DIS~\citep{armeni20163d}, we can directly use the pretrained IF head and backbone from ScanNet.
 The pretraining step is to align with the VLMs embedding space \textit{without using any semantic labels}, making the pretrained weights \textit{class-agnostic, generic, and transferable}.
 This allows us to directly employ pretrained weights from 2D-3D datasets for starting meta-learning on 3D-only datasets.

 \myPara{Model Details.} Following~\citet{an2024rethinking}, the Stratified Transformer~\citep{lai2022stratified} serves as our backbone on both S3DIS and ScanNet datasets, using the first two blocks from the Stratified Transformer architecture designed for S3DIS.
 The IF and UF heads are the same as the third block of the same architecture.
 Features from the backbone and the two heads are at 1/4 and 1/16 of the original point cloud resolution, respectively.
 For extracting intermodal or unimodal features, we perform interpolation~\citep{qi2017pointnet++} to upsample the 1/16 features from the IF or UF head 4× and concatenate them to the 1/4 backbone features.
 Then, a MLP is applied to the concatenated features to obtain the final intermodal or unimodal features.
 The channel dimension of unimodal features is 192, and the dimension of intermodal features is aligned with the pretrained VLMs used in the first pretraining step.
-For LSeg~\citep{li2022language}, the dimension is 512, while for OpenSeg~\citep{ghiasi2022scaling} it is 768.
+For LSeg~\citep{li2022language}, the dimension is 512, while for OpenSeg~\citep{ghiasi2022scaling}, it is 768.
 Following~\citet{an2024rethinking}, input features from both datasets include XYZ coordinates and RGB colors.
 We extract 100 prototypes ($N_P=100$) per class; for $k$-shot settings with $k > 1$, we sample $N_P/k$ prototypes from each shot and concatenate them to obtain $N_P$ prototypes.
 Training and inference are conducted on four RTX 3090 GPUs.
+Our meta-learning and inference adopt the episodic paradigm~\citep{vinyals2016matching}.
+The episode construction follows prior works~\citep{zhao2021few,an2024rethinking} where support sets are selected by randomly sampling a target class and choosing point clouds containing that class.